Gloria Jean Bannasch, M.Ed, LPC, NCC, BCC

 Groups I Work With

-People who struggle with addictions to alcohol or drugs who also have depression or anxiety, Couples therapy using Gottman methods
+People who struggle with addictions to alcohol or drugs who also have depression or anxiety, Gottman Certified Couples Therapist

 By using this site, you signify your assent and agreement to the Terms of Service.